 They showed them a pile of things, told them to go through the pile and pick up their belongings, and Toni did manage to retrieve what belonged to her.
 When they got back to the estate, everything, including the furniture, had been destroyed by the local Nazi thugs who, just a day before, were still playing cards with the owner of the estate.
 Alexander Wolff, the owner, was also arrested, although he managed to escape to Denmark.

 "I then left illegally for Hamburg.
 I was helped there by the Jewish community, which helped me get back to Gera." (affidavit)

 (Photo courtesy of Siegmund Spiegel)

-In Gera, she was able to hide with good friends of her parents: she stayed with the family (the wife) of her former employer*, a department store owner who was incarcerated in a camp and was badly beaten, (*assuming The Biermann family).
+In Gera, Toni was able to hide with friends of her parents.
+She stayed with the family (the wife) of her former employer*, a department store owner who was incarcerated in a camp and was badly beaten. (*assuming The Biermann family).

 She also stayed with the family of her friend Esther Flieg.
-She gave them some money from the sale of some of the furniture and other things she had liquidated from her parents' apartment.
+She gave them some money from the sale of some of the furniture and other things she had managed to liquidate from her parents' apartment.